-- our ability to raise capital in light of the impacts of the global COVID-19 pandemic on the global financial markets; - the scope, progress, results, and costs of drug discovery, preclinical development, laboratory testing, and clinical trials for the product candidates we may develop; - our ability to enroll clinical trials in a timely manner and to quickly resolve any delays or clinical holds that may be imposed on our development programs, particularly in light of the global COVID-19 pandemic; - the costs associated with our manufacturing process development and evaluation of third-party manufacturers and suppliers; - the costs, timing and outcome of regulatory review of our product candidates;

-- the costs of preparing and submitting marketing approvals for any of our product candidates that successfully complete clinical trials, and the costs of maintaining marketing authorization and related regulatory compliance for any products for which we obtain marketing approval; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive marketing approval; - the terms of our current and any future license agreements and collaborations; and the extent to which we acquire or in-license other product candidates, technologies and intellectual property. - the success of our collaborations with Genentech, AstraZeneca, Oxurion and other partners; - · our ability to establish and maintain additional collaborations on favorable terms, if at all; and - the costs of operating as a public company.
+- our ability to raise capital in light of the impacts of the global COVID-19 pandemic on the global financial markets; - the scope, progress, results, and costs of drug discovery, preclinical development, laboratory testing, and clinical trials for the product candidates we may develop; - our ability to enroll clinical trials in a timely manner and to quickly resolve any delays or clinical holds that may be imposed on our development programs, particularly in light of the global COVID-19 pandemic; - the costs associated with our manufacturing process development and evaluation of third-party manufacturers and suppliers; - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing and submitting marketing approvals for any of our product candidates that successfully complete clinical trials, and the costs of maintaining marketing authorization and related regulatory compliance for any products for which we obtain marketing approval; - the costs of preparing, filing, and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights, and defending intellectual property-related claims; - the costs of future activities, including product sales, medical affairs, marketing, manufacturing, and distribution, for any product candidates for which we receive marketing approval; - the terms of our current and any future license agreements and collaborations; and the extent to which we acquire or in-license other product candidates, technologies and intellectual property. - the success of our collaborations with Genentech, AstraZeneca, Oxurion and other partners; - our ability to establish and maintain additional collaborations on favorable terms, if at all; and - the costs of operating as a public company.

 Until such time, if ever, that we can generate product revenue sufficient to achieve profitability, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, monetization transactions, government contracts or other strategic transactions.
 To the extent that we raise additional capital through the sale of equity, ownership interests of existing holders of our ADSs and ordinary shares will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of holders of our ADSs or ordinary shares.
 If we raise additional funds through collaboration agreements, strategic alliances, licensing arrangements, monetization transactions, or marketing and distribution arrangements, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us or grant rights to develop and market products or product candidates that we would otherwise prefer to develop and market ourselves.
-The COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
-If the disruption persists and deepens, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
+Future debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
+Any debt or equity financing that we raise may contain terms that are not favorable to us or our shareholders.
+The ongoing COVID-19 pandemic continues to rapidly evolve and has already resulted in a significant disruption of global financial markets.
+If the disruption persists and deepens, or if infection rates in areas where they have previously declined, we could experience an inability to access additional capital, which could in the future negatively affect our operations.
 If we are unable to raise additional funds when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization.